YotaStamos-FinReg/yotastamos-finreg.github.io/readme.md

 * Highlighted Engagement: I had the pleasure of engaging in a valuable exchange with James King from FT's The Banker to discuss the intricacies of the #ESRB's suggested guidelines for the #DeFi industry

 **Alpha Bank Athens, Greece:***
-* I spent 8 years as a **Senior Risk Officer:**, at Alpha Bank Greece (2007 - 2016):<br> where I developed and introduced a suite of regulatory and credit risk reports for top-tier management.
+* Before starting my Entrepreneurial pursues I spent 8 years as a **Senior Risk Officer:**, at Alpha Bank Greece (2007 - 2016):<br> where I developed and introduced a suite of regulatory and credit risk reports for top-tier management.
 Played a pivotal role in credit risk strategy and regulatory compliance at Alpha Bank's Credit Risk Data and Analysis<br>

 **Credit Agricole**